indico/indico/docs/source/config/settings.rst

 .. data:: ALLOWED_LANGUAGES

-    A dict with language name overrides.
-This can be useful if the only specific languages should made available in your Indico instance's despite all other existing vocabularies.
+    A set of allowed language names.
+This can be useful if only specific languages should be available in your Indico instance, instead of all languages for which Indico provides translations.

-    For example, if you want to display only English and Spanish you would use:
+    For example, if you want to display only English and Spanish you can use:

     .. code-block:: python

-        ALLOWED_LANGUAGES = ['en_GB', 'es_ES']
+        ALLOWED_LANGUAGES = {'en_GB', 'es_ES'}

-    Default: ``[]``
+    Default: ``None``

 .. data:: CHECKIN_APP_URL